-National Eat Your Vegetables Day is observed annually on June 17.
-June is National Fresh Fruit and Vegetables Month, and National Eat Your Vegetables Day is one more opportunity to remind everyone to continue with this part of a healthy diet.
+National Eat Your Vegetables Day on June 17th falls in the middle of National Fresh Fruit and Vegetables Month.
+Today’s celebration is one more opportunity to remind everyone to continue with this part of a healthy diet.

 Vegetables are an essential part of a healthy lifestyle.

-As part of a main meal or as a snack, vegetables can be enjoyed in a variety of ways.
-Each vegetable has its own nutritional content though generally, they contain a little protein or fat and varying proportions of vitamins such as Vitamin A, Vitamin K and Vitamin B6, provitamins, dietary minerals and carbohydrates.
-They also contain a variety of other phytochemicals, some of which have antioxidant, antibacterial, antifungal, antiviral and anticarcinogenic properties.
-Many vegetables also contain fiber which is important for gastrointestinal function.
+As part of the main meal or as a snack, vegetables can be enjoyed in a variety of ways.
+Of course, each vegetable has its own nutritional content.
+Generally, they contain a little protein or fat and varying proportions of vitamins such as Vitamin A, Vitamin K and Vitamin B6, provitamins, dietary minerals, and carbohydrates.
+Interestingly, they also contain a variety of other phytochemicals, some of which have antioxidant, antibacterial, antifungal, antiviral and anticarcinogenic properties.
+In addition, many vegetables also contain fiber, which is important for gastrointestinal function.
 Another benefit is the essential nutrients that vegetables contain that are necessary for healthy hair and skin.

 When eating a diet consisting of the recommended amounts of fruits and vegetables, it may help lower the risk of heart diseases and type 2 diabetes.
 These diets may also help to decrease bone loss and protect against some cancers.
-The potassium provided may help prevent the formation of kidney stones.
+In addition, the potassium provided may help prevent the formation of kidney stones.

-It is recommended by the USDA Dietary Guidelines for Americans, to consume 3 to 5 servings of vegetables per day.
-This recommendation may vary, however, depending on age and gender.
-For most vegetables, one serving is equivalent of 1/2 to 1 cup and can be eaten either raw or cooked.
+It is recommended by the USDA Dietary Guidelines for Americans to consume 3 to 5 servings of vegetables per day.
+However, this recommendation may vary depending on age and gender.
+For example, one serving of vegetables is equivalent of 1/2 to 1 cup and can be eaten either raw or cooked.